awidjaj1/MERN-multiplayer-online-game/README.md

 ## Asset storage
 Uploaded profile pictures and game assets are stored in the server directory.
 If deployed, it would probably be best to store uploaded profile pictures to some cloud storage.

-## Map
+## Art/Map design
 I drew the tiles myself using Aseprite and created the map using Tiled.
 Terrains, automap, and collisions are some of Tiled's features that I used.
-I will most likely overhaul all the art soon for a more simplistic style.
+The tiles are 16x16 with some exceptions such as the ladder and tree tile.
+These tiles are larger than 16x16 for some 'hacky' reasons (such as allowing overlapping art without creating new layers).

+## Mechanics/controls
+Currently the only controls enabled are movement via WASD, and zooming via scroll wheel.

 ## Chunking
 Since I want the map to be arbitrarily large (but reasonable enough to fit in the server's memory), I send the client chunks on a need-to-know basis.
 Currently the client keeps track of what chunk it's on and the 8 surrounding chunks.
 Once the client moves off its chunk, it requests for more chunks.
 This can be optimized.

 ## Collision detection
 Originally the plan was to use a quadtree for both dynamic and static collision detection, but after some more thought I decided to use grids.
 Grids are easier to code and maintain, also I feel like since the map is already stored as a grid I can use that for static collisions and then use another grid (with bigger cells) for dynamic collisions.
-Also, originally I had uses convex polygons to outlined the collision boundaries in Tiled, but then I swapped to rectangular hitboxes because I'm not sure if SAT would be too "heavy" and (multiple) rectangular hitboxes are good enough for now.
+Also, originally I had uses convex polygons to outlined the collision boundaries in Tiled, but then I swapped to rectangular hitboxes because I'm not sure if SAT would be too "heavy" and (multiple) rectangular hitboxes (AABBs) are good enough for now.

+## Collision resolution
+After a collision is detected the player is displaced according to the furthermost edge of the intersected hitbox(s).

+## Animation
+The player is animated according to a sprite sheet that contains many different states such as walking, idle, and climbing.
+The states are managed through a finite state machine.

+## Elevation
+The map consists of many elevation levels.
+Each elevation level gets two layers: the ground layer and the object layer (though note each layer is a 'tile layer' in Tiled).
+A player can only interact with tiles on its current elevation.
+To transition between elevations there is a ladder tile which is placed on two adjacent elevations at once.
+Hence the player can both climb up and down the ladder (the ladder has hitboxes that changes the player's elevation).

 ## Gameplay/Story
 Not yet decided.
 But I hope to make it so that users can kill enemies or other players for gold, and then use that gold to purchase gear and weapons.